 “a highly regarded attorney . . . a man of letters with noble values and an abiding love of America and its promise” Michael Miller, New York Law Journal (June 19, 2014)

 A past president of the Law & Humanities Institute, Dan has coupled a busy law practice with frequent writing and speaking about the law.
 He has published ten non-fiction law-related books, eighteen law review articles, and hundreds of essays and book reviews (many in the New York Law Journal).
-His work has also appeared in the New York Times, Wall Street Journal, Chicago Tribune, Baltimore Sun, and Boston Globe, and has been cited by a number of courts, including the U.S. Supreme Court.
+His work has also appeared in the New York Times, Wall Street Journal, Chicago Tribune, Baltimore Sun, USA Today, and Boston Globe, and has been cited by a number of courts, including the U.S. Supreme Court.
 Dan’s most recent book — Legal Writing and the Lone Ranger — was published in 2020.
-In 2017, Dan published a book-length study of Oliver Wendell Holmes, Jr. titled The Second Greatest American.
+In 2017, Dan published a book-length study of Oliver Wendell Holmes, Jr. titled The Second Greatest American, one of Lawline’s “20 Books for Your 2020 Reading List.”

 In 2015, Dan gave a keynote address on “Creative Lawyering” – one of his signature topics – to the Federation of Defense and Corporate Counsel.
 In 2012, the New York Court of Appeals invited Dan to deliver a public lecture at the Court on “Shakespeare and the Law.”
 In 2002, Dan received the Prix du Palais Littéraire from the Law & Literature Society of France.
 At the award ceremony in May 2002 in the Palais de Justice in Paris, Dan delivered an address in French on “Balzac and the Law After 9/11: A New York Lawyer’s View.”

 During the Vietnam era, Dan served in the U.S. Army for six years, from 1969-75, and was on active duty from 1969-71 with the First Armored Division and the First Cavalry Division.
 He was a legal clerk on the prosecution team in the 1970 My Lai Massacre court-martial of one of Lt.
 William Calley’s platoon sergeants.
-While in the Army, Dan wrote two articles, later published in the Yale Law Journal, on military law and the My Lai case.
-Both articles were cited by the courts, one by the U.S. Supreme Court.
+Based on that experience, Dan wrote two articles for the Yale Law Journal that were cited by the courts, one by the U.S. Supreme Court.
 At the end of his tour of duty, Specialist Fifth Class Kornstein was awarded the Army Commendation Medal for “exceptionally meritorious service.”

 - Successfully represented a prominent sculptor (Winston Chruchill’s grandaughter) who sued because a number of her original sculptures were broken while in the care and custody of defendants.
 After discovery and mediation, the matter settled favorably.
 Sandys v.
 Inson Dubois Wood LLC (Sup Ct.
 N.Y.
 Co.
 2017).